su-squares/ethereum-contract/README.md

 ## More questions

 * Can I use this code in my project?
   * No. This code is provided to you solely for this security research program, please do not use it for other purposes.
-We plan to release some of this code to OpenZeppelin after the program is over.
 * Will things change during the bounty program?
   * Yes, we are seeking sponsors and will add additional prizes here if that happens.
   * Yes, we will update the code and redeploy the contract.
 So, click STAR and WATCH above on this repo for updates.
 * Taxes?
   * If sponsors give us so much money that you will need to fill out a tax form, then we will ask you to fill out a tax form.
 This whole program is subject to the laws of Pennsylvania.
 * I read to the bottom of the file.
-That's not even a question.
-  * Good, you're the type of person we're seeking.
+  *  That's not even a question.
+Good, you're the type of person we're seeking.
 Here's a hint, you can see the [CryptoKitties bounty program](https://github.com/axiomzen/cryptokitties-bounty) and everything that happened there.
 We stole lots of ideas from them, thank you.
 And see also [the Su Squares Gitter](https://gitter.im/Su-Squares/Lobby#).

 Copyright 2018 William & Su Entriken.
 All rights reserved.